-Sergei Bodrov, Jr was a Russian film director, actor, screenwriter.
+Sergei Bodrov Jr. was a Russian film director, actor, screenwriter.
 He was born on December 7, 1971 in Moscow.
-His father is a famous film director and his mother is an art historian.
+You know, his father is a famous film director and his mother is an art historian.

 In his childhood Sergei loved solitude and dreamed of being a dustman and driving around the city in an orange car.

 As he said: “Childhood is the most important and the most exciting time in a person’s life.”

 After school Bodrov wanted to enter the Film Institute.
 However, his father said if he didn’t have a passion for cinema, he could forget about it.
 Sergei did not feel the passion and entered the Moscow State University, Faculty of History.

 In 1991, Sergei studied art in Italy, where he managed to get a job as a lifeguard at a local beach resort.

 Later, in 1994, the future celebrity received a higher degree and went to graduate school.
 To tell the truth, Sergei was sure that he would work either in the library or in a museum.
 But he worked as a journalist, teacher, actor, screenwriter, film director, TV presenter.